 - Bring earplugs and eye mask for sleeping – the plane ride is long

-- Bring a backup battery just incase you need for your iphone or labtop
+- Bring a backup battery just in case you need it for your iPhone or laptop

 The better prepared the better your trip.
-It all starts with pick a place first and start planning your next get away.
+It all starts with picking a place first and start planning your next getaway.

 Food and gifts are not included because we all eat and drink so differently.
-I do set a food budget of $150 per day for Jeff and I on food for all our vacation.
+I do set a food budget of $150 per day for Jeff and me on food for all our vacations.
 If I spend more on one day I will cut back on another day.

 - 2 Flights - $1800.00 RoundTrip

 - 2 Train Tickets - $350/trip to Paris > Brussels > Reims

 - Hotels - $1350 Paris/Brussels

 - Eiffel Tower in Paris France on Our First Day

 - Palace of Versailles in France was Beautiful